ChenMetanoia/CARec/README.md

-# CollabContex
+# CollabAlginment

-This this the anonymous repository for the WWW 2024 submitted paper **Collaborative Contextualization: Bridging the Gap between
+This this the anonymous repository for the KDD 2024 submitted paper **Collaborative Contextualization: Bridging the Gap between
 Collaborative Filtering and Pre-trained Language Model**

 ## Requirements